-- a.
-Procedures: Upon determination of eligibility and again when an individual is admitted to the waiver, individuals are informed of their ability to choose between services provided in an ICF/IID setting or those provided through the ID/DD Waiver.
-The individual/legal representative indicates his/her choice on the appropriate form and signs the form.
-The forms are maintained in each individual's ID/DD Waiver Support Coordination record.
-During record reviews DMH staff verifies there is documentation the individual was offered a choice and
+ID/DD Waiver.
+The

+individual/legal

+representative indicates

+his/her choice on the

+appropriate form and

+signs the form.
+The

+forms are maintained in

+each individual's

+ID/DD Waiver Support

+Coordination record.

+During record reviews

+DMH staff verifies

+there is documentation

+the individual was

+offered a choice and

+chose ID/DD Waiver

+services.

+).
+Maintenance of Forms:

+written copies or

+electronically

-- b.
+b.
 Maintenance of Forms:

 written copies or

 electronically

 retrievable facsimiles of

 Freedom of Choice

 forms are maintained

 for a minimum of three

 years.
 Specify the

 locations where copies

 of these forms are

 maintained.